 Canadian COVID-19 vaccine study seized on by anti-vaxxers — highlighting dangers of early research in pandemic

-Study found boosters only 37% effective against Omicron, but data being revised
+Study found boosters only 37% effective against Omicron, but data revised

 Subscribe to Second Opinion for a weekly roundup of health and medical science news.

-A Canadian study that vastly underestimated the protection COVID-19 vaccines provide against the Omicron variant is being revised — but not before it spread widely on social media by anti-vaxxers, academics and even the creators of the Russian Sputnik V vaccine.
+A Canadian study that vastly underestimated the protection COVID-19 vaccines provide against the Omicron variant has been revised — but not before it spread widely on social media by anti-vaxxers, academics and even the creators of the Russian Sputnik V vaccine.

 The Ontario preprint study, which has not yet been peer reviewed, suggested that any three doses of mRNA COVID-19 vaccines were just 37 per cent effective against Omicron infection, while two doses actually showed negative protection.